 1 Preheat your oven to 400°F (205°C).

-2 Using a sharp, sturdy chef's knife, carefully cut the acorn squash in half, from stem to tip.
+2 Prep the squash: Using a sharp, sturdy chef's knife, carefully cut the acorn squash in half, from stem to tip.
 (A rubber mallet can help if you have one.)
 The squash can rock back and forth, so take care as you are cutting it.

 Use a sturdy metal spoon to scrape out the seeds and stringy bits inside each squash half, until the inside is smooth.